-- a.
-The Nursing and Midwifery Council (for nursing and midwifery).18

-- b.
-The Health and Care Professions Council (for other professions).19

-- 39. For the purposes of the nursing, midwifery and allied health supplement, the professions are:

-- adult, mental health, child, learning disability and other (unclassified) nursing

-- dietetics

-- midwifery

-- occupational therapy

-- orthoptics

 - physiotherapy

 - podiatry

 - prosthetics and orthotics

 - diagnostic radiography

 - therapeutic radiography

 - speech and language therapy.

-- 40. If the OfS finds that a provider was not eligible for funding, including because it has ceased recruiting to pre-registration courses for the professions concerned, or that a provider has not used the funding for the purposes intended, the OfS will require the provider to repay all of the allocation attributable to the course(s) concerned.
+- 42. If the OfS finds that a provider was not eligible for funding, including because it has ceased recruiting to pre-registration courses for the professions concerned, or that a provider has not used the funding for the purposes intended, the OfS will require the provider to repay all of the allocation attributable to the course(s) concerned.